 Augers and elevators are difficult to clean out.
 Luckily, at our size, we do it all by bucket, this allows us to keep everything clean.
 Our new cleaner has two elevator legs that are very easy to vacuum out.
 We have a separate small cleaner, dehuller and roller for the oats.
 This allows us to test gluten free so far.

 To be frank, we do waste a lot of effort and yield to produce a premium product using the basic equipment we have.
 We do our best with the equipment we can afford.
 It can be discouraging but to sell a person flour they cannot purchase anywhere else locally is quite rewarding.

 If there is ever a type of grain that you feel we should grow please make us aware of it.
 If anyone knows of a source of seed as well, that would be appreciated.
 We limit wholesale sales to guarantee we maintain enough supply for the retail market.
 Generally, cups are $1, buckets are $50 retail, and bulk is half again.
-For spelt and “oats like rice” we charge more for buckets, $65.
-We are currently supplying our existing wholesale customers, and are accepting new wholesale orders for the fall of 2014.
-If you are interested, wholesale orders are due by March 2014 for fall delivery next year.
+For spelt and “oats like rice” we charge more for buckets, $75.
+We are currently supplying our existing wholesale customers, and are accepting new wholesale orders for the fall.
+If you are interested, wholesale orders are due by March for fall delivery next year.